PhysioMimix™ OOC Microphysiological Systems

 Which of our microphysiological systems meets your needs?

-PhysioMimix Single-organ System
+PhysioMimix Single-organ Standard System

 Generate barrier models (such as Gut- or Lung-on-a-chip) on Transwell® inserts using the PhysioMimix Barrier plate.

-PhysioMimix Multi-organ System
+PhysioMimix Multi-organ Standard System

 By mimicking how organs interact and communicate as part of a complex system, you benefit from a deeper human-specific mechanistic understanding of disease states and drug behavior.